Reading time 6 min

 Elliott supported the claim, saying Future Forum’s survey found teams that leveraged modern technologies to share content openly weren’t struggling as much with the middle-management task of wondering “what is my team doing,” while managers who defaulted to meetings performed worse.

 Tracy Layney, senior vice president and chief human resources officer at Levi Strauss & Co., added a different perspective, because her company’s workforce has a large percentage of retail workers.
 She offered best practices for treating all employees to avoid burnout and overload.

 “We’ve really invested in mental health and wellbeing, and a key component of it is manager training.
-Globally, we conducted ‘Manager Reset,’ about leading with empathy and understanding how to take care of yourself, and how to meet employees where they are.
+Globally, we conducted a ‘Manager Reset,’ focused on leading with empathy and understanding how to take care of yourself, and how to meet employees where they are.
 Most of what we’ve learned and done during the pandemic, we need to keep doing.”Tracy Layney

 Senior Vice President & CHRO, Levi Strauss & Co.

 The panelists agreed that companies with flexible policies will be able to recruit and retain the best talent.
 Murph predicted that companies that don’t allow 100% remote work in the future will suffer in hiring.
 Several panelists offered closing thoughts about talent and remote work.

 “My message to managers six months ago was ‘Use this time to push the envelope about how you can flexibly work so that you’re the one recruiting the best talent from your competitors’…The tools and technologies exist for you to enable remote work.
 If you can’t accommodate your talent, others will.”Jenny Johnson

 President & CEO, Franklin Templeton Investments